AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingSimilarityBasedRecommendationModel.md

     for i, sortedItemToShowSimilarityScore in ipairs(sortedItemToShowSimilarityScoreArray)

-        if (itemSimilarityScore <= itemToShowSimilarityScore) then continue end end
+        if (itemSimilarityScore <= itemToShowSimilarityScore) then continue end

         table.insert(sortedItemToShowArray, i, itemName)